bcgov/fbp-go/README.md

 - [x] Tech: Automated testing in github workflow.
 - [x] Tech: Automated build (web + iOS) in github workflow.
 - [x] Basic+Advanced: 60 minute fire size change from 0 to 1 decimal places.
-- [x] Basic+Advanced: Modified elevation input keyboard type to match Lat/Long (except no decimal, no sign).
+- [x] Basic+Advanced: Modified elevation input keyboard type to match Lat/Long (we don't need decimal or sign, but that's the only way to get the apple keyboard to behave).
 - [x] Basic+Advanced: Rounding more inputs to 2 decimal places (or 0) for more consistent results.
 - [x] Basic+Advanced: Fix bug where negative elevation value could be entered and cause a crash.
 - [x] Disclaimer: Fixed spelling.